 PARC Group Offers Temporary Shelter for Those in Need

-We don’t always agree with Humboldt County activist and advocate Verbena, her point of view, or her more oft than not controversial methods for initiating change.
-Sometimes
+We don’t always subscribe to Humboldt County activist Verbena’s point of view or her more sometimes controversial methods for initiating change.

 Her heart is in the right place on this one– and we would like

 to show her some love and bring this grassroots message to

 the forefront of your awareness.

 The following is her post from the Humboldt Herald:

 EMERGENCY- Freezing Weather and People with No Shelter

 Recently, a small household in Eureka, made its garage available as a safe sleeping space for people with no shelter.
 The household and a group of friends (many PEOPLE PROJECT folks) organized the space in response to the dangerous weather and police conditions on the street.

 It was actually quite simple.
 Prior to opening the safe sleeping